 More recently, Rod had the pleasure of performing in his first strictly dance/movement piece, "La Belle Laide", at the 2014 Winnipeg Fringe - an unforgettable and highly physical experience (dancers are the best teachers of acting); and he also tackled his second one-man show, Simon Stephens's "Sea Wall", which was a smash hit at the 2015 Winnipeg Fringe.
 And, of course, there was that intensely intimate, multilingual "Hamlet" at Studio 320 in Winnipeg's beautiful Exchange District, which was performed just before Rod moved to Stratford...that was an intense Spring/Summer.

 Additionally, you may also remember him as Angelo in "The Comedy of Errors" (Shakespeare in the Ruins-SIR), and as Alex in Michael Healey's "Generous", with Theatre by the River (he was the guy in his underpants); or maybe you even saw the Canadian premiere of "Lungs" (the CBC Drama Choice of the 2012 Fringe), which he directed.
-Other recent directing credits include Mike Bartlett's "Bull" (Canadian premiere) and "Cock" - which were produced by Theatre by the River as a double-bill event in the Fall of 2014.
+Other recent directing credits include Mike Bartlett's "Bull" (Canadian premiere) and "Cock" - which were produced by Theatre by the River as a double-bill event in the Fall of 2014 - and, of course, HAMLET (again!) with Shakespeare in the Ruins (SIR) in the Spring of 2019 (his first show as newly minted Artistic Director).

 While training in England, Rodrigo had the challenging pleasure of playing Duke Vincentio in Shakespeare's "Measure for Measure", directed by former Royal Shakespeare Company guru Bill Alexander (who was the man behind the famous "Spider Richard III", starring Sir Antony Sher); "Measure for Measure" was presented at the LAMDA Linbury Studio in West London.
 Additionally, Rodrigo co-directed the acclaimed David Ives hit "Venus in Fur", which was staged at the Tristan Bates Theatre in London in November, 2013.

-Indeed, Rod's sole reason to have joined the profession was to do the plays of William Shakespeare, and he's been lucky enough to have tackled some of the Bard's finest works, such as "Twelfth Night" (MTYP), "King Lear" (U of W), "Comedy of Errors" (twice) and "The Two Gentlemen of Verona" (TBTR), "The Winter's Tale" (Tom-Tom Theatre), "The Merchant of Venice" and "Macbeth" (twice) (Shakespeare in the Ruins-SIR), "Hamlet" (Bravura Theatre), "Richard III" (also twice) (LAMDA and BCCT), and "As You Like It" (BCCT).
+Indeed, Rod's sole reason to have joined the profession was to do the plays of William Shakespeare, and he's been lucky enough to have tackled some of the Bard's finest works, such as "Twelfth Night" (MTYP), "King Lear" (U of W), "Comedy of Errors" (three times, with TBTR, SIR and Stratford), "The Two Gentlemen of Verona" (TBTR), "The Winter's Tale" (Tom-Tom Theatre), "The Merchant of Venice" (SIR), "Macbeth" (twice, with SIR and Stratford), “Timon of Athens” (Stratford), "Hamlet" (twice, with Bravura Theatre and SIR), "Richard III" (also twice, with LAMDA and the Stratford Conservatory), and "As You Like It" (Stratford Conservatory).

 Rod holds a BA (Hons) in Performance from the University of Winnipeg, and an MA in Classical Acting from England's London Academy of Music & Dramatic Art (LAMDA).